Notes on John 9

 4:34 was a better theologian than the Pharisees of John 9.)
 In spite of their

-eminent position, the man does not adopt their appraisal of Jesus.
+eminent position, the man did not adopt their appraisal of Jesus.
 When asked

 earlier, he said Jesus was a prophet.
 No prophet was sinless other than Christ.